Tri-coupler geometries for achromatic nulling interferometry in the near-infrared: Conclusion

 In terms of sensing, none of the couplers provides perfectly achromatic performance.
 However, an example tapered coupler demonstrated an achromatic, high-sensing response across the full waveband, at the expense of some exoplanet throughput.
 This suggests that designs may exist that achieve both high throughput (though not necessarily 100\%) and strong sensing capability.

-Experimental validation is essential to confirm these predictions.
-Tri-couplers are highly sensitive to fabrication tolerances, with deviations in waveguide width or asymmetry leading to significant 20 to 30\,dB stellar leakage into the central waveguide.
-The MMI design is more robust to such errors, maintaining 40\,dB starlight attenuation over the bandwidth.
+Each tri-coupler explored in this work achieved a starlight attenuation of $>40$\,dB for $\geq270$\,nm.
+With the evanescent couplers reaching a null depth of $\sim$60\,dB.
+The MMI, however, was the only fabricationally robust design, maintaining $>40$\,dB suppression, whereas the evanescent tri-couplers reduced to between 20 to 30\,dB over the band.
 This makes the MMI the preferred component for assessing the science case of a high contrast imaging instrument until tapered tri-couplers can be fabricated with high precision.

-Future work will focus on experimental verification of these components, assessing fabrication performance, starlight attenuation, exoplanet throughput, and sensing --- to evaluate their potential for fringe tracking.
-Further exploration of the tapered coupler parameter space may enhance performance across all three metrics.
-Establishing a link between the taper slope and sensing response, and optimizing the coupler length accordingly, could provide insight into the relationship between sensing and exoplanet throughput, and whether they can be improved simultaneously or are fundamentally constrained by a trade-off.
+Future work will focus on experimental verification of these components.
+It will be used to assess fabrication performance, measure starlight attenuation and exoplanet throughput, and determine whether they can be used for sensing.
+More simulations are required to evaluate the tapered tri-coupler's potential for fringe tracking and establish whether there is a link between exoplanet throughput and degeneracy across the band.
+And answer the question of whether there is a fundamental trade-off.